 The SCM Instructor Certification Training Program is a rigorous, five-day learning experience where participants learn prevention, intervention and after-action strategies that are the core of SCM.
 Participants will be exposed to a variety of supportive information and concepts central to providing instruction in SCM.
 Participants will receive an Instructor’s Manual that provides a model curriculum for SCM Staff Training.
-In addition, participants will be granted access to our Instructor’s Website which contains files to download such as: slideshows, an Emergency Safety Physical Intervention video, training agendas, case studies, various templates, handouts, sample tests and so much more!
+In addition, participants will be granted access to our online Instructor’s Library which contains files to download such as: slideshows, an emergency safety physical intervention videos, training agendas, case studies, various templates, handouts, sample tests and so much more!
 This program certifies successful participants as SCM Instructors for their organization/school.
-SCM Instructors are required to attend 2-day SCM Instructor Recertification Training Programs on an annual basis.
+SCM Instructors are required to attend an SCM Instructor Recertification Training Program on an annual basis.
 Both of these Instructor Programs are offered as public or onsite training programs.

 Don’t wait any longer…call us today and become an SCM Certified Instructor!

-- Public Seminars: $1599/person – Register 3 or more and save!
-Only $1299/person.
+- Public Seminars: $1849/person – Register 3 or more and save!
+Only $1549/person.
 To register for a public seminar, please click here and find a location near you!

 - Onsite Training: For a free price quote to bring this program directly to your organization/school – please click here and fill out your information.